 - Keep you feeling fuller, longer.
 What weight loss pill or new diet craze hasn’t cited feeling fuller longer as a benefit?
-Why spend extra money on pills that you have no idea what the content of them are when you can eat something natural and scientifically tested?
+Why spend extra money on pills that you have no idea what the content of them is when you can eat something natural and scientifically tested?
 Chia seeds absorb approximately 8-10x their weight in water, turning to a gelatinous texture.
 This takes your body a little longer to digest and keeps your metabolism in that fat burning zone.

 - Helps stave off dehydration.
 As mentioned earlier, chia seeds can absorb 8-10x their weight in water.
 When the gelatinous gel is consumed, the body breaks down the chia seed gel and uses the water in the gel for important body functions.

 - Increases Energy Levels.
-As a good source of plant protein, with just at 4g per one ounce serving, chia seeds help maintain proper metabolism levels through the breakdown of protein, leaving you less tired.
+As a good source of plant protein, with just at 4g per one-ounce serving, chia seeds help maintain proper metabolism levels through the breakdown of protein, leaving you less tired.

 - High in Antioxidants.
 Looking for the next beauty remedy to keep your skin looking flawless.
 Keep eating your blueberries, but add in those chia seeds!
 Chia seeds are so high in antioxidants that no chemicals or preservatives are needed to maintain their freshness for 2 years at room temperature!
-Hello younger looking skin and a more youthful you!
+Hello, younger-looking skin and a more youthful you!
 Talk about a power food!

 - Lowers Blood Pressure.
-With the high fiber content (11g of it’s 12g of carbs in just a one ounce serving) in chia seeds, adding a daily serving of chia seeds can help to reduce blood pressure.
+With the high fiber content (11g of its 12g of carbs in just a one-ounce serving) in chia seeds, adding a daily serving of chia seeds can help to reduce blood pressure.

 - Helps Prevent Digestion Diseases such as Diverticulitis.
 Again, the fiber content in 1g of chia seeds is a huge benefit.
 As you digest the chia seeds, their movement and absorption throughout your body helps to keep your colon hydrated, thus helping to prevent certain digestion diseases.